VW VIN Decoder

 - Warranty information

-- Bottom corner of the windshield on the driver’s side
+- Driver’s Side Windshield: Look at the lower corner of the dashboard through the windshield on the driver’s side.

 Case Study: A Buyer Saved from Losing Thousands